collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * You can go back to the browser and click merge

 After you run the code locally, if you decide a change needs to be made, there are a few options
-* As the contributor to make a change to the pull request
+* As the pull request author to make a change to the pull request
 * Push additional commits yourself to the pull request branch
 * You can make the change locally, merge the branch with the branch it is intended to be merged with locally, and push to the branch on GitHub

 </td></tr>

 <!--
-Merge pull request in browser
-Merge pull request locally and push to branch
-Ask pull request contributor to update pull request Update the pull request yourself
+Update the pull request yourself
 -->